Computing all maps into a sphere: Defining and implementing the group operation on

 Such a group structure with good properties exists, and is determined uniquely, because $P_i$ may have nonzero homotopy groups only in dimensions $d$ through $2d-2$; these are standard topological considerations, which we will review in Section~\ref{s:hgroup} below.

 However, we will need to work with the underlying binary operation $\+_{i*}$ on the level of representatives, i.e., simplicial maps in $\SM(X,P_i)$.
 This operation lacks some of the pleasant properties of a group---e.g., it may fail to be associative.
-Here considerable care and attention to detail seem to be needed, and for an algorithmic implementation, we also need to use the \emph{Eilenberg--Zilber reduction}, a tool related to the methods of effective homology. \else The \emph{existence} of this group structure follows by standard topological considerations.
-However, for algorithmic use, we need the group operations represented by explicit, and locally effective, binary operations on the representatives, i.e., simplicial maps $X\to P_i$. \fi
+Here considerable care and attention to detail seem to be needed, and for an algorithmic implementation, we also need to use the \emph{Eilenberg--Zilber reduction}, a tool related to the methods of effective homology.

 \iffull